+Competition risks

-Competition risks Sources ALMA operates in a highly competitive market that includes major international groups and local players of varying sizes.
+Sources ALMA operates in a highly competitive market that includes major international groups and local players of varying sizes.

 This competition could lead Sources ALMA to lose market share and increase its advertising and promotional expenditure to defend its positions, which could have a negative impact on Sources ALMA's strategy and results.

 Indirect competition also needs to be taken into account, in the form of the consumption of tap water at home or tap water filtration and/or gasification systems.
+Systems for distributing

-Bulk sales of filtered tap Risks related to quality and product safety Like any food business, Sources ALMA is exposed to product safety and quality issues.
-Even if the company takes all the necessary measures to ensure consumer health and safety, it is not possible to rule out all the risks. water in bottles that can be returned against a deposit are appearing in some organic shop networks, and even in some supermarkets.
-This indirect competition may be related to the environmental beliefs of consumers, particularly the younger generation, who want to limit their plastic consumption.
+Product quality and safety risks

+Like any food business, Sources ALMA is exposed to product safety and quality issues.

+Even if the company takes all the necessary measures to ensure consumer health and safety, it is not possible to rule out all the risks.

+filtered tap water in returnable bottles, either free of charge or for a fee, are appearing in some organic shop networks, and have been developing in France in local authorities, businesses and establishments open to the public since the AGEC law.
+This indirect competition may feed into the environmental beliefs of consumers, particularly the younger generation, who want to limit their plastic consumption.

 Our aim for the coming years is to make high-quality, healthy and safe hydration available to everyone on a daily basis, to respect the environment and good practice, and to create a sustainable local dynamic with short distribution channels and an increasingly circular economy.

-Luc BAEYENS

-CEO - Managing Director - Sources ALMA